emartineznunez/AutoMeKin/docs/works.md

 nav_order: 6
 ---

-# Works published from 2021
+# Publications utilizing AutoMeKin since 2021

 The following works employ AutoMeKin or its algorithms: